 The entire Mine Train complex is beautifully designed, from the mountain the ride blasts through, to the queue that looks like it was pulled right out of the movie.
 The ride is more family friendly than Thunder Mountain or Space Mountain, with less strenuous turns, although the biggest drop matches Thunder Mountain at 39 feet, and its top speed of 34 miles per hour is faster than Space Mountain and only one mile per hour off Thunder Mountain’s pace.
 It’s closer to those two rides than to the kids-only Barnstormer, but it’s still a family friendly experience, and definitely not something children need to be too afraid of.
 If you can handle Thunder Mountain or Space Mountain, the Mine Train will be a breeze.
 It also has a tilting technology that makes the cars in the train rock to the left and right as the coaster’s in motion; it’s an unusual feeling at first but it isn’t significant enough to have much of an additional impact on either your enjoyment of the ride or whatever kind of motion sickness you might experience on coasters.
 The highlight is a slow crawl through the middle of the mine, where state-of-the-art Seven Dwarfs audio-animatronics (with expressive CGI faces projected upon them) are used to create one of the most beautiful dark ride scenes in the park.
 A second scene at the very end of the ride lets you watch Snow White dance with the dwarfs in their cottage as the Evil Queen waits outside in her Wicked Witch guise.

 The content of the ride is really good.
 At its best, inside the mine, it’s some of the best work you’ll find at any theme park right now.
 The problem is that it feels unfinished.
 The official ride time is apparently just under three minutes, but it feels shorter than that when you’re riding it.
 It’s also oddly laid out for a coaster—it doesn’t start with a big, defining drop, or build up to a special climax.
 You’ll swoop right and left a few times, hang out with the Dwarfs, experience a little bit more throttling and then pull back into the station.
 It feels like there should be another scene like the one inside the mine, something that further expands on the movie’s story.
 So it’s a fun but weirdly unsatisfying ride, and that lack of satisfaction is greatly magnified by the length of the wait.
-If you can’t get a Fast Pass, or find a manageable wait time either at rope drop or during Extra Magic Hours, you might want to pass on this for the time being.

 Location: Hollywood Studios